HumbleDeer/techyg-VzBot/Mellow Vz330 Kit Suggestions.md

 Proposed solution:

 * Include heat shrink that can accommodate 20-24 awg wiring, used for endstops
-* Include zip 0es
+* Include zip ties
-* Include 6mm and 12mm braided sleeve for keeping back panel wiring 0dy, and for toolhead wire loom / umbilical
+* Include 6mm and 12mm braided sleeve for keeping back panel wiring tidy, and for toolhead wire loom / umbilical

 ## CPAP